nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a lesson when there are lessons shown in the lesson schedule.

-    1. Prerequisites: There are multiple lessons in the lesson schedule
+    1. Prerequisites: There are multiple lessons in the lesson schedule.

     1. Test case: `lesson delete 1`<br>
        Expected: First lesson is deleted from the lesson schedule.
 Details of the deleted lesson shown in the status message.